Bicycle Theft & Prevention

 A single bicycle wheel, U-locked to a bike rack.
 The rest of the bike is stolen; the thief simply unscrewed the bike from the front wheel and left with it.

-Take these steps to protect your bike
+Take these steps to protect yourself from theft

 • Your campus may require bicycle registration, which may include a fee.
 Please check with the IU Police Department on your campus.
 Unregistered vehicles (including bicycles) are subject to ticketing and impoundment by parking enforcement offices.